123sarthak/TestCarRental/README.md

 		<li>Feel free to edit the missig parts or the existing parts</li>
 	</ol>
 </div>
-<p>Questions and Clarifications: If you have any questions feel free to contact me: https://www.facebook.com/jairiidriss/</p>

 <hr>
 <h3>Car Rental Website in PHP and Mysql</h3>
 <img src =  "./car_rental_front.png" alt = "Car Rental Front">